 I think Capcom wouldn’t be opposed to making it.
 Certainly, they’re more open to the idea of a new Onimusha game than a Dino Crisis one, if you consider that Onimusha: Warlords was given the HD remaster treatment for PC, PS4, Xbox One and the Nintendo Switch in 2019.
 The Warlords remaster was certainly well received by fans of the series, though many reviewers noted that the game had aged considerably in the near two decades between releases.

 We should also consider the current gaming landscape, as samurais and ninjas are, to quote Mugatu, so hot right now.
 The likes of Sekiro, Nioh, Ghost of Tsushima and, to a lesser extent but still valid, the Samurai Shodown reboot, have given the medium a bigger spotlight to shine, and they certainly have.
-Ghost of Tsushima alone has proved to be an incredible success for Sony and Sucker Punch, so maybe that’ll spring Capcom to life and revisit Onimusha.
+Ghost of Tsushima alone has proved to be an incredible success for Sony and Sucker Punch, enough that it even convinced SEGA and Ryu Ga Gotoku Studio to remake Like A Dragon: Ishin!, so maybe Ghost of Tsushima’s success will spring Capcom to life and revisit Onimusha.

 In recent years though, Capcom have risen to new heights while following two key development strategies.
 Firstly, they’ve taken their cult franchises and brought them mainstream success.
 Just look at how the Monster Hunter series has exploded following the release of MH World, Iceborne and Rise.
 Secondly, they’ve raided their back catalogue to create extensive, rewarding and brilliant remakes of their classic games.
 The remakes of Resident Evil 2 and, to a lesser extent, Resident Evil 3, have both modernised and repopularised some vintage games.